Ng Ki-pin: Early life and career

-Ng was born on September 10, 1990, and was raised in a Taiwanese Hokkien speaking household.
-From a young age, he learned to play piano in church and studied the erhu.
+Ng was born in 1990 into a Taiwanese Hokkien-speaking household.
+He learned to play the piano at church and began studying the erhu at a young age.
+While attending Taipei Municipal Song Shan Senior High School, he joined the school's band club.

-While attending Songshan High School in Taipei, he joined the school's band club.
-During university, he worked part-time at a campus food cart, composed background music, and entered the "Golden Melody Composition Award" (金旋獎).
-In 2012, along with friends from his high school band club, he formed EggPlantEgg.
-Their debut EP, Yiu-uan Tī Chit–ê (猶原佇這), featuring the song "浪子回頭" ("Wandering Son Returns"), was released in 2013.

-By 2014, as original members departed for personal pursuits, Ng reassembled the band with guitarist Tsai Kai-jen, guitarist Hsieh Yao-te, and drummer Lai Chun-ting.
-In the summer after completing his mandatory military service, he composed fifteen love songs.

-He graduated from the Advertising Department of National Chengchi University.
+In 2009, he enrolled at National Chengchi University, majoring in advertising.
+During his studies, he co-founded the band EggPlantEgg in 2012 with his former high school bandmates, and the group participated in the 29th NCCU Golden Melody Awards.
+Their debut EP, Yiu-uan Tī Chit–ê (猶原佇這), featuring the song "Wandering Son Returns" (浪子回頭), was released in 2013.
+By 2014, the other members had left the band for personal pursuits, leaving Ng as its sole remaining member.
+He subsequently reformed the band with new members, including guitarists Tsai Kai-jen and Hsieh Yao-te, and drummer Lai Chun-ting.

+After completing his mandatory military service in the summer of 2015, Ng decided to pursue a full-time music career.
+To support himself, he worked part-time at a breakfast restaurant and as a piano tutor while composing songs and posting them on Facebook.